glf30/Final-Project-E-Commerce/README.md

 - Integrate **express-validator** for validating request bodies.
 - Automatically reduce product stock when an order is placed.
 - Allow customers to leave reviews on products.
+- Integrate JWT as well as bcrypt for customers (make sure to add a password field to the Customer model as well)

 ---